All posts

 Settle any outstanding account.
 Ask for a final invoice before move-out day, not after.
 Disputes about the final payment are common, and having a clear, agreed figure in advance avoids most of them.

 Arrange transport.
-If you don't have your own lorry or trailer, book with plenty of lead time — particularly in busy periods like spring, when many yards change over.
+If you don't have your own lorry or trailer, book with plenty of lead time, especially in busy periods like spring, when many yards change over.
 Confirm the pick-up time with both yards.

 Moving day